Banks flinch as derivatives head back to the future

 Philip Obazee, the head of swaps and futures trading at asset manager Delaware Investments, has been weighing up the merits of the two different types of derivative.

-He looks favourably at last week's launch of a new product by the CME Group Inc, the world's largest futures exchange, which promises clients the same characteristics as swaps at a far lower cost.
+He looks favorably at last week's launch of a new product by the CME Group Inc (CME.O), the world's largest futures exchange, which promises clients the same characteristics as swaps at a far lower cost.

 "I am watching it very carefully," he said, speaking on the telephone from a Philadelphia trading floor.